 As a Friend of St Paul’s you will enjoy free admission to the Cathedral, reserved seats at a number of annual Cathedral events and a copy of

 Dome magazine twice a year to keep you updated with Cathedral news.
 Friends also enjoy a 10% discount on purchases in the Cathedral shop.
 There

-is always an allocation of tickets made available to the Friends for the cathedral's most popular services and events throughout the year.
+is always an allocation of tickets made available to the Friends for Handel’s Messiah, one of our most popular concerts of the year and a